 The Lion King (1994) – Can You Feel the Love Tonight

 1995 was a great year for Elton John, as he won a Grammy for Best Male Pop Vocal Performance and “Can You Feel the Love Tonight” won an Academy Award for Best Original Song.
 It perfectly fits this Hamlet-inspired animal family drama, one of Disney’s most famous animated movies, The Lion King.
 Elton John also composed “Circle of Life”, “I Just Can’t Wait to Be King” and “Hakuna Matata” for the film.

 The Breakfast Club (1985) – Don’t You (Forget About Me)

 One of the most iconic songs of the eighties, the song was written by the composers of The Breakfast Club, as they were both fans of the band Simple Minds, who rejected the song initially.
 When they eventually conceded, they believed it wouldn’t go anywhere, and the movie would flop.
 Of course, they were wrong, and “Don’t You (Forget About Me)” ended up as one of Simple Minds’ most popular songs, and The Breakfast Club as an instant teen classic.

-Let us know in the comments what your favourite fun Halloween film is!
+Let us know in the comments what your favourite original song from a film is.

 Caitlin Hall is a freelance writer who is currently studying for an English Literature degree at the University of York.
 A film enthusiast whose favourite film is Zodiac (2007), primarily because she loves Jake Gyllenhaal.
 More of her reviews can be found at https://caitsfilms.wordpress.com and her twitter account is @caitonfilm.